-- You, your spouse (if you file a joint return), and all others listed on Schedule EIC, must have a Social Security number that is valid for employment and is issued before the due date of the return including extensions
+- You (and your spouse if filing a joint return), and all others listed on Schedule EIC, must each have the required Social Security number that was issued on or before the due date of the tax return (including extensions)

 - Your filing status cannot be married filing separately

-- You must be a U.S. citizen or resident alien all year (If you are a nonresident alien married to a U.S. citizen or resident alien, see Publication 519, U.S. Tax Guide for Aliens)
+- You must be a U.S. citizen or resident alien all year (If you are a nonresident alien married to a U.S. citizen or resident alien, see Publication 519, U.S. Tax Guide for Aliens (PDF))